careybaldwin02/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 a)

-I'm thinking of n as the length of a list, which should simply be a single constant value.  n * n * n would also be a constant value.
-If this is correct, then the runtime complexity of the above code should be O(1).
+I'm thinking of n as the length of a list.
+As n increases the number of operations increases proportionally.
+If this is correct, then the runtime complexity of the above code should be O(n).

 b)

-My understanding is that each time we loop over a set number of elements we increase the number of operations by a factor of n.
-So this looks to have time complexity O(n^4) because there are four loops.
+My understanding is that each time we loop over a set number of n elements we increase the number of operations by a factor of n.
+So this looks to have time complexity O(n^3) because there are three loops that loop over the n items.

 c)

 This looks to be a recursive function where each subsequent call of the function has an input that is reduced by one.
 This suggests to me that the time complexty would be O(n!).

+# I need to discuss why this is O(n) complexity

 d)